Chapter Four: Student Policies

 Refunds of tuition are issued in accordance with the following schedule:

-- 50% from the 6th day through the 10th day of the quarter
+- 50% from the 6th through the 10th day of the term

 - No refunds after the 15th day

-This schedule applies to fall, winter and spring quarters and is prorated from summer
+This schedule applies to fall, winter and spring terms and is prorated for summer term.

 Requests for students to have all or part of their tuition and fees refunded, to the original funder, and/or a withdrawal may be considered due to any of the following reasons:

-- Military service members called to service in accordance with the RCW.
+- Military service members called to service in accordance with the RCW2.